-Q. Alcojet is not dispensing/dissolving in my lab washer.
+Q: Alcojet is not dispensing/dissolving in my lab washer.
 Do you know why this would happen?

 To fix this, scrape and wash out caked detergent (existing “cake” catalyzes making new cement, so it helps to be thorough with this), and then dry the cup off and keep the dispenser door closed when loading the washer.
 This will ensure that the cup stays dry during loading.
-Before you want to run the washer, open the cup, pour in Alcojet powder, close the cup door and immediately start the washer.
-This will typically solve the problem
+Before you want to run the washer, open the cup, pour in Alcojet powder, close the cup door and promptly start the washer.
+This will typically solve the issue.

 In very unusual cases, the washer may actually be malfunctioning and opening the cup at the wrong time.
 At the start of the wash cycle (usually the 2nd cycle after the prewash), you can usually hear the door pop open.
 If it is opening at some other time, then possibly the washer needs maintenance or any programmed cleaning cycle may need to be reviewed and fixed.

 You can review our lab washer guide anytime for further recommendations and guidance on lab washer use.

 To request an Alconox Inc. detergent for free, please complete the questionnaire at Get Sample.
 For more information about any one of our Alconox, Inc. detergents, consult the technical bulletin for each product.
 Or click here to access each of our detergent’s Safety Data Sheets.